 Make your electrical work easy and safe with new electrical tools

-Be prepared for most home fix-its with the essential electrical tools such as insulated screwdrivers, wire testers and pliers.
+Gear up for common home electrical projects with the basics: insulated screwdrivers, wire testers and pliers.

-Voltage detectors sense power through wire and cable insulation to show if wires are live before you work with them.
+• Voltage testers sense power through wire and cable insulation to show if wires are live before you work with them.

 Circuit finders will tell you which circuit a particular outlet or switch is on.